Baby You're a Haunted House

-"Baby You're a Haunted House" is a song by Gerard Way, released as a single on October 26, 2018.
-It was Gerard’s newest song since 2016 and was released for Halloween.
+"Baby You're a Haunted House" is a song by the American singer-songwriter Gerard Way, released as a single on October 26, 2018.
+It was Gerard's newest song since 2016 and was released for Halloween.
 The song features Way's brother and My Chemical Romance bandmate Mikey Way on bass guitar, Ian Fowles of the Aquabats on guitar, and Tom Rasulo on drums.

 Background

 In a statement, Way said that he wrote the song "about all our inner ghosts and demons and what it feels like being in love and having to deal with your own internal horror show.
 I tried not to really overthink it too much as I really wanted to start getting music out into the world again and sharing my art."
 Way also stated that the haunted house on the cover "was built by a model maker named Damien Webb and it kind of inspired me to put the song out for Halloween, as it seemed fitting with the holiday".